Gbhilton/MVCFinalProjectCode/README.md

 		else return View("LoginError");
 	}

--Added a completely new Admin Inbox view to dispaly more than just messages like the User Inbox.
+-Added a completely new Admin Inbox view to display more than just messages like the User Inbox.
 The Admin Inbox also displays Time Off Requests and the ability to approve/deny them.
 This code also filters the view to only show Time Off Requests that have an empty "Approver ID", which then limits the view to only open requests.
 This method used the new View Model created above to pass in properties from both Messages and TimeOffEvents Models.

 	// GET: Message/Inbox for Admin